Economic and spiritual hope for North Africa

 Come serve with this transformational business for 2-6 months, or more.
 The following skills are particularly needed: engineering, administration, finance, marketing, photography, graphic design, web design.

-- Pray with us to see whole households come to faith (to see a church formed and a safe place for believers to gather in a home).
+• whole households to come to faith (to see a church formed and a safe place for believers to gather in a home).

-- To see people find deep and lasting healing from grief, by bringing their pain to the cross, and finding freedom to forgive others.
+• people to find deep and lasting healing from grief, by bringing their pain to the cross, and finding freedom to forgive others.